 Employees have a duty to take reasonable care of their own and others health and safety in the workplace, and cooperate with their employers about any action they take to comply with the OHS Act or Regulations.

-Employers must identify hazards and assess the level of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
+Employers must identify hazards and assess the level of risk to the health of employees from exposure to COVID-19 at their workplace.
 This must be done in consultation with health and safety representatives (HSRs), if any, and employees, so far as is reasonably practicable.

 Each group of employees in the workplace should be considered, from delivery of raw product to final product.
 This may include such areas as kill floor, plucking, boning, manufacturing, packaging, storage, warehouse, forklift movement, cleaning, maintenance, and cafeteria staff.

-Some of the main factors that could contribute to meat and poultry employees contracting coronavirus (COVID-19) are:
+Some of the main factors that could contribute to meat and poultry employees contracting COVID-19 are:

 - Distance between employees